 3.1.2 Taxonomical composition of ant community

 This study recorded 82 species belonging to 32 genera and 7 subfamilies (Table 2).
-The ant community was dominated by three subfamilies: the Myrmicinae which recorded more than one half of the total species of the whole study (43 species), followed by Formicinae (18 species), and Ponerinae (12 species).
-The other subfamilies were poor in species with Dorylinae (4 species) followed by Amblyoponinae (2 species), Dolichoderinae (2 species) and Proceratiinae with only one specie.
-Out of the 32 genera recorded, the genus Tetramorium recorded 12 specimens followed by Camponotus (8 specimens), Pheidole (7 specimens), Crematogaster and Carebara (6 specimens, respectively).
-The remaining genus recorded less than five specimens with one specimen for the genus Probolomyrmex.
+The ant community was dominated by three subfamilies: the Myrmicinae, which recorded more than one half of the total species of the whole study (43 species), followed by Formicinae (18 species), and Ponerinae (12 species).
+The other subfamilies were poor in species with Dorylinae (4 species) followed by Amblyoponinae (2 species), Dolichoderinae (2 species) and Proceratiinae (1 species).
+The 32 genera recorded include the genus Tetramorium (12 specimens) followed by Camponotus (8 specimens), Pheidole (7 specimens), Crematogaster and Carebara (6 specimens, respectively).
+The remaining genus recorded less than five specimens and the genus Probolomyrmex (1 specimen).

 Table 2.
 Checklist of ant species collected during the study